 Currently, the probate office takes about 6 months to process a probate application.
 However, if the application is incomplete or has errors, or if probate is contested, it can take a lot longer.

-In these circumstances it is foolish to put a house on the market before Revenue have processed the probate application for the following reasons...
+In these circumstances it is highly inadvisable to put a house on the market before Revenue have processed the probate application for the following reasons...

 1. There will be fewer people interested in buying the property.
 As price is set by demand and supply, a reduction in demand usually reduces the price achieved.
 Buyers are very reluctant to buy houses subject to probate due to the long and indefinite timeline.